 Kathryn Rattigan is a member of the firm's Business Litigation Group and Data Privacy + Cybersecurity Team.
 She advises clients on data privacy and security, cybersecurity, and compliance with related state and federal laws.
-Kathryn also provides legal advice regarding the use of unmanned aerial systems (UAS, or drones) and Federal Aviation Administration (FAA) regulations.
-She represents clients across all industries, such as insurance, health care, education, energy, and construction.
+She assists clients in assessing risks related to technology and software contracts, as well as with compliance-related issues with outsourcing and vendor management.
+She represents clients across all industries, such as manufacturing, insurance, health care, education, energy, and construction.

 Data Privacy and Cybersecurity Compliance

 Kathryn helps clients comply with all state and federal regulations related to data privacy and cybersecurity.
 She counsels clients facing government investigations over alleged non-compliance.
 She advises clients on the development of privacy and security plans, and how to best handle high-risk data to avoid breaches and cyber intrusions.
-Kathryn helps clients review, revise, and implement necessary policies and procedures under the Health Insurance Portability and Accountability Act (HIPAA), Telephone Consumer Protection Act (TCPA), the Children's Online Privacy Protection Act (COPPA), Family Educational Rights and Privacy Act (FERPA), and other federal and state laws and regulations.
-She assists businesses and organizations with measures to protect the security and confidentiality of personal and sensitive information.
+Kathryn helps clients review, revise, and implement necessary policies and procedures under the California Consumer Privacy Act (CCPA) and other state consumer protection laws, the Health Insurance Portability and Accountability Act (HIPAA), Telephone Consumer Protection Act (TCPA), the Children's Online Privacy Protection Act (COPPA), Family Educational Rights and Privacy Act (FERPA), and other federal and state laws and regulations.
+She assists businesses and organizations with measures to protect the security and confidentiality of personal and sensitive information, as well as proprietary data and intellectual property.
 She provides guidance regarding privacy and data protection in connection with mobile devices, data storage technologies, mobile applications, and location-based services.
 Kathryn assists with the development of website and mobile app privacy policies and terms and conditions of use.
-She also advises clients on social media policies and practices, and 'Bring Your Own Device' in the workplace.
-She is a member of the firm's Financial Services Cyber-Compliance Team.
+She also assists clients in the negotiation of technology and software contracts to reduce risk and ensure that third-party vendors implement appropriate, and required, privacy and security safeguards and processes.
+Kathryn also collaborates with clients’ business teams and third-party consultants in negotiating these vendor contracts.

 Unmanned Aerial Systems and FAA Compliance